promptcoach/CUCSDemo/README.md

 # 🎯 This was a phishing attempt from [Sena](https://github.com/suctuk)!

-> This fake Google login page would have stolen your credentials.
+> This fake Google login page could have stolen your credentials.
 >
 > Always check the URL carefully - notice the suspicious domain in the address bar!

 ---
+#### Recieved permission from Hilary B to "send out a mass email to the people going to the meeting tomorrow to simulate a scam" at 9:52 PM July 7, 2025 over Microsoft Teams.

+### This simulation collected no personal information from the users who participated.
+Link to code [HERE](https://github.com/suctuk/suctuk.github.io/blob/main/Demos/CUCSDemo2.html)!

 ## How to Protect Yourself Against Phishing